cclow/codeyoucanuse/_posts/2020-04-23-hexagonal-architecture-part-1.md

 ---
 layout: post
-title: Introduction and Key Concepts (Hexagonal Architecture — Part 1)
+title: Introduction and Key Concepts (Hexagonal Architecture with Spring Boot — Part 1)
+redirect_from:
+  - /2020/04/23/hexagonal-architecture-using-spring-boot-part-1.html
 ---

 ## Introduction to Hexagonal Architecture and Key Concepts